 pasta making machine

-preparing the pasta dough
+prepare the dough

-1. In a medium bowl, measure out the flour, add the salt and whisk to combine, then create a well in the centre, drizzle in the olive oil and slowly pour in the water, little by little.
+1. In a medium bowl, measure out the flour, add the salt, and whisk to combine.
+Then, create a well in the centre, drizzle in the olive oil, and slowly pour in the water, little by little.

-3. Dust your work surface with flour and knead the dough, begin gently folding the dough on itself, flattening, and folding again, for about 10 minutes, then cover tightly with plastic wrap and let rest at room temperature for ½ – 1 hour.
-For best results knead and allow the dough to rest for as long as possible.
+3. Dust your work surface with flour and knead the dough.
+Begin gently folding the dough on itself, flattening, and folding again for about 10 minutes.
+Then, cover tightly with plastic wrap and let rest at room temperature for ½ – 1 hour.
+For best results, knead and allow the dough to rest for as long as possible.

-rolling out the pasta dough
+rolling out the dough

-5. Work with one portion at a time, and cover the rest.
+2. Work with one portion at a time and cover the rest.
 Flour your work surface and flatten one piece of dough.
-Feed it through the thickest setting on the machine – #0.
-Lightly dust both sides of the sheet of pasta with flour and fold this piece of dough into thirds, like folding a letter, dust again and feed the pasta crosswise between the rollers.
+Feed it through the thickest setting on the machine—#0.
+Lightly dust both sides of the sheet of pasta with flour and fold it into thirds, like folding a letter.
+Dust again and feed the pasta crosswise between the rollers.
+Repeat this step 5 – 6 times.
+This helps strengthen the gluten in the flour, giving it a chewier texture when cooked.

-7. Cut the sheet of pasta crosswise into pieces about 25 cm long and lightly dust them with flour again.
+1. Cut the sheet of pasta crosswise into pieces about 25 cm long and lightly dust them with flour again.

 cutting the pasta